nfreear/leaflet.plugins/README.md

 [![NPM][npm-img]][npm]
 [![Leaflet 1.9.4][leaflet-img]][leaflet]

-# Leaflet.locale #
+# Leaflet.translate #

 A localization/ translation plugin for [Leaflet][].

-The plugin contains both locales/ language pack files, and the code to load them.
+The plugin contains both translations/ language pack files, and the code to load them.

 It uses the [Leaflet.i18n][] internationalisation plugin.